vangent/stravacli/README.md

-# stravaupdater
+# stravacli
-A tool for updating Strava activities in bulk.
+A command-line tool for working with Strava activities.

 Work in progress.